sanyal06/aws-labs-1/SAA-Lab01.md

 * IPv4 CIDR block: No IPv6 CIDR Block
 * Tenancy: default
 * Click on Yes Create.
-You should now see your VPC created similar to below picture.

 Select MyVPC and click on Action drop-down.
 * Ensure that Edit DNS Resolution is selected as yes/box is checked.